-Figure 1.14 Sample STDL0 data folder (TX16)
+Figure 1-14.
+Sample STDL0 Data Folder (TX16)

-Also shown are par2 files, which produced for each STDL0 output file (EEG, SIM, and EYE).
+Also shown are par2 files, which are produced for each STDL0 output file (EEG, SIM, and EYE).
 The par2 files provide checksum verification after a file transfer.
-Batch files that run via command window can be run to verify the clean transfer of MATLAB files, and will even regenerate the original file of the transferred copy is compromised.
-There are also MATLAB wrapper functions
+Batch files that run via command window can be run to verify the clean transfer of MATLAB files, and will even regenerate the original file if the transferred copy is compromised.
+There are also MATLAB wrapper functions that have been developed to perform par2 generation and verification/regeneration by invoking the batch files using parameterized inputs.
+The use of par2 files can be especially helpful if it is not possible or convenient to download the data again from the C3DS.